 By Michael Hermann | Aug 21, 2014

 At Nuvation we began using the term “Franken-systems” many years ago (maybe back in the late 90’s?); nobody recalls the exact moment in time.
 Somebody probably blurted it out on seeing a lab setup with wires running all over between development boards and perfboard circuit prototypes.
 We’ve certainly seen the term other places as well, so we don’t know if we came up with it first.
-Doubtful we did, but we do like the term, it’s a concept that customers, vendors, and new colleagues all seem to understand.
+Doubtful we did, but we do like the term, it’s a concept that customers, vendors, and new colleagues all seem to understand when it comes to electronic design.

 A Franken-system refers to a collection of development boards for processors, FPGAs, sensors, and the like wired together to create a very non-form-factor early prototype in order to facilitate software and logic development.
 Sometimes we’ll make lab prototypes for certain circuits, sometimes we’ll have custom cables made, and sometimes we’ll go so far as to fabricate interposer cards to connect boards that have complicated interfaces, lots of connections or high-speed considerations.